defaultskin-gov/BEST-R6-Logitech-no-recoil-script-/README.md

 ⚠️ Disclaimer
 This is a beta release and may be unstable
 Use at your own risk
-May not work perfectly across all setups (DPI, sensitivity, in-game settings) Could violate terms of service in some games
+May not work perfectly across all setups (DPI, sensitivity, in-game settings) so read the script and the exact settings will be there
+Undetected in r6 as of (April 2026)
 ✨ Features
 Adjustable recoil control
 Weapon/profile switching